Roy L. Austin, Jr.

 In 2017, Mr. Austin became a partner at the D.C. law firm Harris, Wiltshire & Grannis, LLP.
 And in January 2021, after working on President Biden’s DOJ Transition Team, Mr. Austin became the first ever Vice President of Civil Rights and Deputy General Counsel at Meta (formerly known as Facebook).

 Mr. Austin received his B.A. from Yale University and his J.D. from The University of Chicago.

 Justice Bobbe J. Bridge (ret.)

 Justice Bobbe J. Bridge (ret.) is the Founding President and CEO of the Center for Children & Youth Justice, a nonprofit organization she created in 2006 to reform Washington State’s child welfare and juvenile justice systems.
 She served on the Washington State Supreme Court from 2000 to 2008 and on the King County Superior Court from 1990 to 2000, where she was Chief Juvenile Court Judge for three years.
-She continues to chair the Washington State Supreme Court Commission on Children in Foster Care.
+She serves as member of the Oversight Board for the WA Department of Children, Youth, and Families.

 Before joining the bench, Justice Bridge was the first female partner at the Seattle law firm of Garvey Schubert Barer.
 She has been honored with numerous awards for her civic involvement, philanthropy, and service to children and youth.